Aaron Judge Odds to Win Home Run Crown

 Aaron Judge Odds to Win MLB Home Run Crown

 Judge is the oddsmakers’ favorite for most home runs.
-At least for now.
-Pete Alonso, Yordan Alvarez, and Mike Trout are battling for second place.
+At least for now, Alonso, Yordan Alvarez, Kyle Schwarber, and Mike Trout round out the top five.

 |Player